arriIsHere/blog/src/articles/2019/02/21/index.md

 ## Meeting Fatigue

-Related to Social Burnout is meeting burnout.
+Related to Social Burnout, is meeting burnout.
 Meetings require more effort for many developers.
 You will also find yourself running more meetings.
 Coordinating developers takes communication and many times meetings are an efficient way to do this.
+As with social burnout, this can be trying.

+## Moving Forward

+For solutions to these changes, I am still trying to figure them out.
+I have a few ways to mitigate the challenges that come with this change in responsibility, but there are many things I am still working on.
+Hopefully this small enumeration will help you better prepare for the day when you to make your big shift in your career.